RhetTbull/osxphotos/README.md

 {descr}                         Description of the photo {created.date}                  Photo's creation date in ISO format, e.g.
                                 '2020-03-22'
-{created.year}                  4-digit year of file creation time {created.yy}                    2-digit year of file creation time {created.mm}                    2-digit month of the file creation time
+{created.year}                  4-digit year of photo creation time {created.yy}                    2-digit year of photo creation time {created.mm}                    2-digit month of the photo creation time
                                 (zero padded)
-{created.month}                 Month name in user's locale of the file
+{created.month}                 Month name in user's locale of the photo
                                 creation time
 {created.mon}                   Month abbreviation in the user's locale of
-                                the file creation time {created.dd}                    2-digit day of the month (zero padded) of file creation time {created.dow}                   Day of week in user's locale of the file creation time {created.doy}                   3-digit day of year (e.g Julian day) of file creation time, starting from 1 (zero padded) {created.hour}                  2-digit hour of the file creation time {created.min}                   2-digit minute of the file creation time {created.sec}                   2-digit second of the file creation time {created.strftime}              Apply strftime template to file creation date/time.
+                                the photo creation time {created.dd}                    2-digit day of the month (zero padded) of photo creation time {created.dow}                   Day of week in user's locale of the photo creation time {created.doy}                   3-digit day of year (e.g Julian day) of photo creation time, starting from 1 (zero padded)
+{created.hour}                  2-digit hour of the photo creation time {created.min}                   2-digit minute of the photo creation time {created.sec}                   2-digit second of the photo creation time {created.strftime}              Apply strftime template to file creation
+                                date/time.
 Should be used in form
                                 {created.strftime,TEMPLATE} where TEMPLATE